naysok/Study-Kangaroo/README.md

 - Solver : Goal をまとめて計算  / GoalObjects
 - Solver(bouncy) : Solver with momentum(弾力、弾み) / GoalObjects
 - StepSolover : アニメーション?
+- ZombieSolver : used in conjunction with "Garapagos"
 - Show : Show

 #### ?
 - AlignFaces : align faces of a pair of rigid body
 - Beam : beam resisting bending and torsion
+- Bomb : causes an explosion after given number of iterations / Location(explosion), Points(Affected by explosion), Detonation(FrameCount)
 - CombineAndClean : Combine and Clean a list of meshes, removing unused and duplicate
 - Concentric : align axis of a pair of rigid body
 - Diagonalize : Replace each edge with a new face / Mesh